Accurx/reliable-downloader/README.md

 ### What does a successful submission look like?
 A high-quality submission will have the following:
 - Meet the requirements above
-- Appropriate use of language features to solve the problem in a neat and simple way
+- Appropriate use of language features to solve the problem in a simple way
 - Code that is easy to read and reason about.
 Typically using software design principles like SOLID.
 - Unit tests